Texas Tech University

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish a modified instructional duties policy for full-time faculty.

-REVIEW: This OP is effective immediately and will be reviewed in May of even-numbered years by the Vice Provost for Faculty Success and the Managing Director for the Office of Equal Employment Opportunity with substantive revisions forwarded to the Provost and Senior Vice President.
+REVIEW: This OP will be reviewed in May of even-numbered years by the Vice Provost for Faculty Success and the Assistant Vice Chancellor and Director of the Office of Equal Opportunity with substantive revisions forwarded to the Provost and Senior Vice President.

 POLICY/PROCEDURE